 - The NEMA 14-50 plug is a newer design that includes a neutral wire, which is not required for most welders.

-When wiring a 220v welder plug, it is essential to follow the correct setup.
-The wiring diagram for a 3-wire 220v welder plug is relatively simple.
 The black and red wires are the hot wires, and the green wire is the ground wire.
 The black and red wires are connected to the two hot prongs on the plug, while the green wire is connected to the ground prong.

 Tools and Materials Needed for Wiring a 3 Wire 220v Welder Plug